SovrynMatt/Nostr-Website-Button-Design/README.md

 So here are the JPEGs recommend using a site like https://www.freeconvert.com/svg-converter/download to convert JPEGs to SVG.

-Sovrnbitcoiner.com website says they are next to adopt this button icon.
+Sovrnbitcoiner.com website says they are next to adopt this nostr social media button for their website.